Fast-neutron reactor

-A fast-neutron reactor (FNR) or fast-spectrum reactor or simply a fast reactor is a category of nuclear reactor in which the fission chain reaction is sustained by fast neutrons (carrying energies above 1 MeV or greater, on average), as opposed to slow thermal neutrons used in thermal-neutron reactors.
+A fast-neutron reactor (FNR) or fast-spectrum reactor or simply a fast reactor is a category of nuclear reactor in which the fission chain reaction is sustained by fast neutrons (carrying energies above 1 MeV, on average), as opposed to slow thermal neutrons used in thermal-neutron reactors.

-Such a fast reactor needs no neutron moderator, but requires fuel that is relatively rich in fissile material when compared to that required for a thermal-neutron reactor.
+Such a fast reactor needs no neutron moderator, but requires fuel that is comparatively rich in fissile material.

-Around 20 land based fast reactors have been built, accumulating over 400 reactor years of operation globally.
-The largest of this was the Superphénix Sodium cooled fast reactor in France that was designed to deliver 1,242 MWe.

-Fast reactors have been intensely studied since the 1950s, as they provide certain decisive advantages over the existing fleet of water cooled and water moderated reactors.
-These are: